CSCfi/hpc-container-guide/index.md

 It is best to avoid other keywords to keep containers simple and easier to convert to OCI container definitions which we discuss later.

+Inside the container, software is installed as the root user, therefore we don't need to use the `sudo` command.
+We should install all software to system locations.
 The following table explains our options where to install software.

 | Directory | Recommendation |